Why You May Require a Surgical Extraction

 Tooth sectioning can help reduce the difficulty of tooth removal.
 During the process of removing teeth, many challenges can arise, including tooth positioning and the shape of its root.
 By separating the tooth into parts, dentists can focus on a singular part of the tooth to ensure that you have as seamless a surgical extraction as possible.

 The objective is to divide the tooth into smaller sections that will make it easier to be removed.
 However, each one still needs to be large enough to be operated on.

 Depending on each patient’s unique situation, the dentist will work closely with both the patient and our support staff to ensure proper surgical extraction is performed.

 Typically a tooth is sectioned by using a dental handpiece.
 The process includes numerous amounts of saline solution and water so trauma to the bone is minimised.

 The sections of the tooth would be removed the same way as a normal tooth extraction would, with the keystone parts of the tooth removed first.

 How Much Pain Should You Expect?

-In the situation in which your dentist suggests performing a tooth extraction surgically, usually it would be because it’s the safest, quickest, and best way to ensure that there will be little to no trauma to the bone structure beneath the tooth.
+In a situation where your dentist suggests performing a tooth extraction surgically, it will be the quickest & most safe method to ensure there will be little to no trauma to the bone structure beneath the tooth.